AnsariArman/Auditor/README.md

 if user select role as admin
-using for flatlist show all data and scrollable if empty data show message no found audit history Admin can view and delete audits.
+using for flatlist show all data and scrollable if empty data show message no found audit history Admin can view image , comments  and delete audits.

-if user select role as Auditor auditor step 1 define rating step 2 check box on  and off as par requirments step 3 comments by auditor
+if user select role as Auditor auditor step 1 define rating step 2 check box on  and off as par requirments step 3 comments by auditor and capture image
 Auditor can fill form ,review form and submit

 if user select role as Viewer